 But what does this look like in real life?

 To give an example of how this might work, I did a future picture with my five-year-old, and asked her to draw what her closet looks like when it is all cleaned up.
 Here are some of the questions I asked her:

 - What should go on your shelves? (folded sweatshirts, basket of headbands, costume boxes)

 - Where should your shoes go? (in a basket on the floor)

 - Where should we draw your princess dresses? (hanging up in the closet).

 Once she was done drawing, we carried her drawing into the bedroom and stood in front of her closet.
 I asked her, “Does your closet match the future picture you drew?”
 She laughed and said, “No!
 This is a mess!!”

 As we cleaned up her closet, we referred back to her future picture.
 When we thought we were all done, we checked the picture to make sure everything “matched.”
 This is what her closet looks like on the rare occasion when it is clean:

-Did you know that we now have an entire course to support parents of children with ADHD or suspected ADHD?
-This online course can be watched on your schedule, from anywhere in the world… no babysitter needed!
+Did you know we now have an entire course to support parents of children with ADHD or suspected ADHD?
+This online course can be watched on your schedule from anywhere in the world… no babysitter needed!
 Tell me more.